netpack/XFB/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see [GNU General Public License](https://www.gnu.org/licenses/).

-Have fun,
+🎶 Have fun,

-Frédéric Bogaerts
+👨‍💻 Frédéric Bogaerts